arassec/igor/README.md

 > *Terry Pratchett, Making Money*

 Igor is a tool for managing 'continuous workarounds'.
-It provides an easy to use, reliable place where you can put all those dirty little workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and services.
+It provides an easy to use, reliable place where you can put all those workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and services.

-Keep your applications clean and let your igor do the dirty work.
+Keep your applications clean and let igor do the dirty work.

 # Status

 Igor tries to give the user a toolbox consisting of services and actions, which can be flexibly combined to solve bigger tasks.

-It is similar to [nodered](https://nodered.org/) or [beehive](https://github.com/muesli/beehive), but focuses more on data processing instead of specific online services or home automation.
+It is similar to [Node-RED](https://nodered.org/), [Huginn](https://github.com/huginn/huginn) or [Beehive](https://github.com/muesli/beehive), but focuses more on data processing instead of specific online services or home automation.
 It's written in Java using [Spring Boot](https://spring.io/projects/spring-boot) and provides an easy-to-use web-frontend written in [vue.js](https://vuejs.org/).